Glenmead Primary School

 What should we do at dropping off and picking up times?

-Many of you have told us through the parents’ surveys that you prefer to avoid adults congregating around the school gates and on the school campus.
+The vast majority of you have told us through the parents’ surveys that you prefer to avoid adults congregating around the school gates and on the school campus.
 We have therefore retained our start and finish times and the use of all of our many gates.

 A member of staff will always be on duty at your child’s gate.